xAstroBoy/VRCMods/README.md

 ##### FAQ:
 **Q1**: But what about *another mod X* that still offers unlimited avatar favorites for everyone?
 **A1**: Good question!
 If that is a VRCMG mod, it'll likely follow suit.
+(Not this one)

+(This is Bullshit)
-(Not this one) ~~If it's not a VRCMG mod, if I were you, I'd be *extremely* wary of that.
-Those mods are unverified in VRCMG, and usually for a good reason.  ~~
+~~If it's not a VRCMG mod, if I were you, I'd be *extremely* wary of that.
+Those mods are unverified in VRCMG, and usually for a good reason.
 There have been numerous cases of unverified mods being harmful towards their own users.
 After all, if one makes a mod to harm other users and/or VRChat itself, who says that they wouldn't want to harm its own users eventually for some petty reason?
-(This is Bullshit)
-~~Additionally, consider this: recently there was a relatively big ban wave against users of a certain malicious/unverified mod.
-It's not too hard to imagine that another malicious/unverified mod will be next.~~
+Additionally, consider this: recently there was a relatively big ban wave against users of a certain malicious/unverified mod.
+It's not too hard to imagine that another malicious/unverified mod will be next.

 **Q2**: Does that mean that mods are now okay if they don't touch VRC+?
 **A2**: Nope!
 According to VRChat Team all mods are still against Terms of Service and therefore bannable, nothing has changed there.